Middle and High School Sailing

 Team Communication

 • Slack is the primary form of communication for all high school sailors and parents.
-It is where updates about practice, carpooling, team social events, etc. will be posted.
-An invite will be sent to all registered sailors and parents.
+It is where updates about practice, carpooling, team social events, etc. will be posted and updated frequently.
+An invite will be sent to all registered sailors and parents to join the Slack platform.
 To receive updates, you will need to download the Slack app on your smartphone and/or computer.
 Make sure that you turn on notifications for Slack.
-If you have any questions about your “invite”, navigating Slack, or if you are not receiving communications, contact the Communications Coordinator and Coach Samuel.
+If you have any questions about your “invite”, navigating Slack, or if you are not receiving communications, contact the Communications Coordinator (jillian.putnam@gmail.com) and Coach Samuel (race@lmss.us).

 For iCal users, copy this address: